AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 ~~~~~~~~~~~~~

 When running Jupyter on another system, the biggest problem is always
 making the conenction securely.
-To do this here, we a browser
+To do this here, we use a browser
 extension and SSH Proxy.

 * Install the proxy extension